gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

 How to create a discipline from scratch?
 ****************************************

-Creating a discipline from scratch implies to implement a new class inheriting from :class:`.MDODiscipline`.
+Creating a discipline from scratch implies to implement a new class inheriting from :class:`.Discipline`.

 For example, let's consider a discipline called ``NewDiscipline``, with two outputs,